igorbasko01/unity-breakout/.tasks/tasks/TASK-1.md

 - [ ] Create IStickable interface.
 - [ ] Create MonoBehaviour that implements the IStickable interface.
 It is stickable only until fired.
 - [ ] Attach this MonoBehaviour to the paddle.
-- [ ] This MonoBehaviour maybe should implement un sticking by listennig to input.
 - [ ] Create input action for LMB, Touch tap, and Keyboard Space, that will disable the stickiness.

 ## Notes